ostroproject/ostro-os/doc/quick_start/access-support.rst

    In there you’ll find folders for each of the supported hardware platforms.
 In the platform folder, you’ll find an :file:`.dsk` file that can be written directly onto a hard disk or USB thumb drive and booted.
-There’s also a :file:`.vdi` file for use with VirtualBox.
+There’s also a :file:`.ova` file for use with VirtualBox.

 * Software Updates
    The Ostro OS uses a rolling updates development and release process using "bundle"